blacklightpy/vaultofknowledge/Tantra List Classifying.md

 5. Ganeshayaamala
 6. Adityayaamala

-Outside these 6 yaamalas, there also exists:
+Outside these 6 Taamalas, there also exists:
 1. Umaayaamala
 2. Skandayaamala
-3. Jayadrathayaamala.
+3. Jayadrathayaamala

-Some nibandhas like
+Some Nibandhas like:
 1. Shreevidyaarnava Tantra of Vidyaaranya
 2. Shaaradaatilaka Tantra of Lakshmana Deshikendra along with it's various commentaries
-3. Shaaktaanandatarangini & Taaraarahasya of Brahmaananda Giree
+3. Shaaktaanandatarangini & Taaraarahasya of Brahmaananda Giri
 4. Mantramahodadhi of Maheedhara
-5. Brihat Tantrasaara of Krishnaananda Aagamavaagishaa
+5. Brihat Tantrasaara of Krishnaananda Aagamavaagisha
 6. Taaraabhaktisudhaarnava
 7. Taarineekrama
 8. Mahaavidya Prakarana